yuanqing/create-figma-plugin/docs/recipes/custom-build.md

 ### Customizing the `manifest.json` file

-To modify the `manifest.json` file just before it gets output by the `build-figma-plugin` CLI, create a `build-figma-plugin.manifest.js` file as follows:
+To modify the `manifest.json` file just before it gets output by the `build-figma-plugin` CLI, create a `build-figma-plugin.manifest.js` file:

 ```js
 // build-figma-plugin.manifest.js